overlordtm/cybernight24-hacker-mindset/NOTES.md

 * Cybersecurity point:  Data breaches happen.
 Companies like Snapchat invest heavily in security, but no system is foolproof.
 Your data could be at risk if their servers are compromised.
 * Image: A graphic of a data center.

-**Slide 7: Your Friend Receives the Snap**

-* Title: Snap Delivered!
-* Content:  Snapchat sends your snap to your friend’s phone, and they can finally see it!
-The whole process happens in milliseconds.
-* Image:  Two phones connected with a snap graphic being transferred.

-**Slide 8: Staying Safe Online - Best Practices**

-* Title: Protect Your Snaps – and Yourself!
-* Content:  Simple steps like strong passwords, being cautious about what you share, and keeping your apps updated can greatly improve your online safety.
-* Bullet points:
-    * Use strong, unique passwords.
-    * Be mindful of what you share online.
-    * Keep your apps and software updated.
-    * Enable two-factor authentication.
-    * Be wary of suspicious links and emails.

-**Slide 9:  Q&A**

-* Title: Questions?
-* Content: Open the floor for questions.

 **Reveal.js Implementation Notes:**